Semi-Supervised Learning of Classifiers from a Statistical Perspective: A Brief Review: Modelling Missingness for Unobserved Class Labels

 \section{Modelling Missingness for Unobserved Class Labels}

-Following on from the exploratory examination by Ahfock and McLachlan (2019) of partially classified data sets, Ahfock and McLachlan (2020) proposed to treat the labels of the unclassified features as missing data and to introduce a framework for their missingness as in the pioneering work of Rubin (1976) for missingness in incomplete-data analysis.
+Following on from the exploratory examination by \citet{AM19} of partially classified data sets, \citet{AM20} proposed to treat the labels of the unclassified features as missing data and to introduce a framework for their missingness as in \citet{r76} for missingness in incomplete-data analysis.
 Within this framework, they postulated the dependence of the conditional probability that a label is missing given the data by the logistic model with covariate equal to an entropy-based measure.
-This model is adopted bearing in mind that the unclassified features of many datasets tend to fall in regions of overlap of the classes in the feature space.
-This is not surprising as entities with features in such regions would tend to be representative of entities that would be difficult to classify correctly, as illustrated for three datasets in the previous section.
-Ahfock and McLachlan (2020) showed how this dependency on the missingness pattern can be leveraged to provide additional information about the parameters in the optimal classifier specified by the Bayes' rule.
+This model was adopted bearing in mind that the unclassified features of many datasets tend to fall in regions of overlap of the classes in the feature space.
+This is not surprising as entities with features in such regions would tend to be representative of entities that would be difficult to classify correctly, as illustrated for three datasets in the previous section. \citet{AM20} showed how this dependency on the missingness pattern can be leveraged to provide additional information about the parameters in the optimal classifier specified by the Bayes' rule.

 To this end, they introduced the random variable $M_j$ corresponding to the realized value $m_j$ for the missing-label indicator for the feature vector $\by_j$.
 The missing-data mechanism of Rubin (1976) is specified in the present context by the conditional probabilities